Bouvier des Flandres: Temperament

-Bouviers des Flandres are gentle, rational, even-tempered, loyal, and protective by nature.
-The breed's particular blend of characteristics makes them good family pets, as well as effective guard dogs.
-Bouviers are easily trainable watch dogs who learn commands relatively fast.
-However, Bouviers learn best when repetition is limited.
-Boredom from repetition can hinder their training and learning ability.
+Bouviers des Flandres are described as gentle, rational, even-tempered, loyal, and protective by nature.
+The breed's blend of characteristics makes them suitable as family pets and guard dogs.
+Bouviers are considered easily trainable watch dogs that learn commands relatively quickly.
+However, they are said to learn best when repetition is limited, as boredom from repetition can hinder their training and learning ability.

 Bouviers possess some sophisticated traits, such as complex intelligence and accountability.

 Bouviers should be socialized well, preferably starting at an early age, to avoid shyness, suspiciousness, and being overly reserved with strangers (although the breed is naturally aloof with strangers).
 Protecting the family when in danger is not something that needs to be taught, nor is it something one can train out of them.
 They can coexist well with children.
 Obedience training should start when they are young.
 They are usually good with other dogs if they are raised with them from puppyhood.
 Bouviers can be aggressive if the owners are not clear and consistent enough to communicate what is problematic.
 Bouviers do not fully mature both mentally and physically until around the age of 2–3 years old.